ftde0/yt2009/readme.md

 ## usage

-now that you're in, you can just use it as it is, but there is quite a bit more you can do.
+now that you're in, you can just use it as it is, but there is a bit more you can do.

-navigate to **/yt2009_flags.htm** to change settings locally. here, for example, you can set up The Wayback Machine as a video data source. but look through, there is a lot more.
+navigate to **/flags** to change settings locally. here, for example, you can set up The Wayback Machine as a video data source. but look through, there is a lot more.

-navigate to **/relay** to create a connection between the remotely-hosted frontend and your actual yt account.
+feel free to nav to **/toggle_f** if you've set up flash players as described above to make the frontend work on older browsers, such as ie6.

 and just click around! you might find some useful features you didn't expect to work.